Revimal/asym-barrier/README.md

 ---

 ## Is it works well?
-You can test this library by compiling and executing the 'test_barrier.c'.
+If you work on a Linux distribution, you can test this library easily by executing the shell script: 'autotest-linux.sh'.

-It uses the pthread for the MT-safety testing so please pass the appropriate compile flag which valid to the compiler you use.

 ---